 A 21st Century Curriculum

 The freedom to innovate and excite through learning is at the heart of our Education Philosophy at St Martin's Academy.
-An enquiry based approach to learning is at the centre of our development and a fundamental focus for our curriculum, ensuring that children have a relevant and focused education that enables them to develop their skills and understanding to move into the world beyond school.
-The framework for our 'real' learning is through the implementation of the IB Primary Years Programme after a strong foundation provided by the EYFS Curriculum duirng the children's first year at school.
+An enquiry based approach to learning is at the centre of our development and is a fundamental focus for our curriculum, ensuring that children have a relevant and focused education that enables them to develop their skills and understanding to move into the world beyond school.
+The framework for our 'real' learning is through following the principles of the IB Primary Years Programme after a strong foundation provided by the EYFS Curriculum duirng the children's first year at school.
 A strong emphasis on the core skills of maths, English and ICT, and links with industry, including a range of initiatives that link children into 'the wonderful world of work', are central to how our school operates.
 This ensures that learning not only produces outstanding results but enables our children to make exciting choices as they develop their awareness of possibility.

 Organisation of Pupils

 Pupils are organised in single, mixed ability and mixed gender year groups, according to age, with a maximum of 25 in each class.
 The school caters for children from Reception to Year 6.
 This organisation meets the emotional needs of children, enables high quality practitioners the ability to influence learning appropriately and makes sure that the children can, and do, achieve to the best of their ability.

 The EYFS Curriculum – A Secure Foundation for All Our Learners